ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Low-level programming is good for the programmer’s soul.”— John Carmack   ❞</i>
+<i>❝“It is easier to change the specification to fit the program than vice versa.”— Alan Perlis   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->